 Option Description Power Off virtual machines Power off all virtual machines before remediation.
 Suspend virtual machines Suspend all running virtual machines before remediation.
 Do Not Change VM Power State Leave virtual machines in their current power state.

 A host cannot enter maintenance mode until virtual machines on the host are powered off, suspended, or migrated with vMotion to other hosts in a DRS cluster.

-To reduce the host remediation downtime at the expense of virtual machine availability, you can choose to shut down or suspend virtual machines and virtual appliances before remediation.
+To reduce the host remediation downtime at the expense of virtual machine availability, you can choose to shut down or suspend virtual machines before remediation.
 In a DRS cluster, if you do not power off the virtual machines, the remediation takes longer but the virtual machines are available during the entire remediation process, because they are migrated with vMotion to other hosts.

 - (Optional) Select Disable any removable media devices connected to the virtual machine on the host.

 Update Manager does not remediate hosts on which virtual machines have connected CD, DVD, or floppy drives.
 In cluster environments, connected media devices might prevent vMotion if the destination host does not have an identical device or mounted ISO image, which in turn prevents the source host from entering maintenance mode.